corda/corda-docs-portal/content/en/docs/corda-enterprise/4.3/performance-testing/installation.md

 ---
+date: '2020-01-08T09:59:25Z'
+menu:
+  corda-enterprise-4-3: {}
-title: "Obtaining and Installing the Performance Test Suite"
+title: Obtaining and Installing the Performance Test Suite
-date: 2020-01-08T09:59:25Z
+version: corda-enterprise-4-3
 ---

 # Obtaining and Installing the Performance Test Suite

 As a registered user of Corda Enterprise, you can get the performance test suite as a zip file from the same location where the Corda
             Enterprise artifacts are available.
 Look for a file called `jmeter-corda-<version>-testsuite.zip`.

 ## File Contents

 The performance test suite comes as a zip file containing the following files: